s4fwan/i2sse-contest-2023-fake-fours/docs/report2 - With guidelines.md

 # Final Report

-## Introduction
+## Introduction - Amelia

 The two programs our group created includes a cucumber jumping and a judge.
-The first program shows the suers a cucumber moving across the screen from left to right and then back again.
+The first program shows the users a cucumber moving across the screen from left to right and then back again.
 The users can interact with it by clicking on the cucumber to make it jump up and then it falls back to the ground while it continues to travel across the screen.
 The second program shows a judge moving across the screen randomly.
 Users can click on the judge which causes it to sit and if they click again while it’s sitting the judge will stand up.
 If the users click anywhere but the judge, it will continue with its previous actions and no change will occur.
 The two programs together make an interactive game which involves the cucumber being covered by the judge.
 In this game the cucumber will move across the screen and will jump without the user interacting with it, but the user will be able to use their keyboards to control the judge to run around the screen and jump.
 A judge desk and a cucumber in jail are also shown when users run the program.
 The users can destroy the desk with a gavel which will make the desk and jail cell with the cucumber disappear and reappear in a different random location on screen.
 Everytime a desk is destroyed the user will gain one point and a score is displayed on the upper left-hand side of the screen.The users will also have to prevent the cucumber covering the judge by interacting with the judge.
 If the cucumber covers the judge, the judge will lose health.
 Once the judge loses all its health the program will end.
 The game also features music to make it more enjoyable.

-## User Manual
+## User Manual - Amelia

 First program (jumping cucumber):
 User runs cucumber program, and an image of a cucumber will appear on screen in front of a background that has grass and a blue sky.
 The cucumber will automatically move across the screen from left to right and then go back once it reaches the right side of the screen.
 Users can interact with cucumber animation by clicking on the cucumber.
 When the users click on the cucumber it will jump and then fall to the ground.
 If the user clicks while the cucumber is mid jump, the cucumber will continue its current jump and will not be affected by the user interaction.